FATelarico/ctv-network/NetworkAnalysis.md

 - `r pkg("centiserve")` adds dozen of centrality measures for `r pkg ("igraph")` objects such as bottleneck, decay, and entropy centrality.

-- `r pkg("birankr")` provides optimised functions for estimating various centrality measures in bipartite/two-mode networks.It can also estiamte efficiently page-rank in one-mode networks, project two-mode networks to one-mode ones, and convert edge lists and matrices to the `sparseMatrix` format offered in the package `Matrix`.
+- `r pkg("birankr")` provides optimised functions for estimating various centrality measures in bipartite/two-mode networks.
+It can also estimate efficiently page-rank in one-mode networks, project two-mode networks to one-mode ones, and convert edge lists and matrices to the `sparseMatrix` format offered in the package `Matrix`.
 It supports edge lists (in the `data.frame`, `data.table::data.table`, or `tidydata::tbl_df` class) and adjacency matrices (either in the built-in `matrix` class or in `Matrix`'s `dgCMatrix` class).

 # Network Modeling & Simulation